CHR15-/gilded-rose-kata/README.md

 ### For fun if we have time (Rewrite)

+- [x] Port solution to ES6 classes
+- [ ] Fix tests to be more robust and descriptive
-- [ ] Port solution to ES6 and change the process runner.
+- [ ] Change the process runner and find a more suitable/fun test bed

 ## Lessons learnt